 No one can accuse Meghan of not taking hygiene seriously.
 “I’m no germophobe, but when I get on a plane I always use some quick hand wipes or a travel sanitizer spray to wipe it all down,” she wrote on the Tig.
 “That includes the little TV, the service tray, and all the buttons around your seat.”
 For maximum seat sanitation, her go-to was the Murchison-Hume Travel Spray Essentials set, now sadly unavailable.
 For similar bacteria-busting power and portability, we like The Honest Co.
 Honest Hand Sanitizer Spray in the scentless in Free and Clear option (because shared cabin space is not the place to be spraying serious scents).

 Meghan’s most unusual travel tip comes from an unexpected source.
-“A dear friend of mine once told me that gave her an excellent travel tip,” she wrote.
-“Evidently, he said that to avoid getting sick on planes, he puts a little Neosporin on swab and coats the inside of his nostrils.
+“A dear friend of mine once told me that Leonardo DiCaprio gave her an excellent travel tip,” she wrote.
+“Evidently, he said that to avoid getting sick on planes, he puts a little Neosporin on a cotton swab and coats the inside of his nostrils.
 Not only does it create a barrier for germs, it also lubricates the skin in the nose.
 That’s important because when the skin cracks, germs can come a running in, so the coating of the Neosporin doubly protects you.”

 While it’s somehow hard to image the flawlessly fashionable Duchess sticking antibacterial ointment up her nose, Leo’s not alone on this oddball travel hack; a quick internet search reveals hundreds of threads by fellow nose-swabbing fans.
 As for whether or not it actually works, a Harvard medical expert told Glamour that the practice was fairly iffy—while it’s not likely to hurt you, it’s also not likely to provide a lot of extra germ protection.
 Consider this your permission not to follow the royal example.